Ancient Imitations of Roman Coins -- References

 In 1996 Cathy King wrote "Roman Copies" in Coin Finds and Coin Use in the Roman World, edited by King and David Wigg, in the series Studien zu Fundmunzen der Antike, vol. 10.
 It cites many hoard publications and generally updates the earlier work of Boon, but has no photos.
 The book is hard to find.

-The latest Survey of Numismatic Research has a survey article by Markus Peter describing recent articles (here is a pdf copy) on Roman imitations.
-Here is his personal website listing his own articles on imitations.
+The Survey of Numismatic Research has a survey article by Markus Peter describing recent articles (here is a pdf copy) on Roman imitations.
+Here is his personal website and his Academia.edu website listing his own articles on imitations.
 Here is one of his articles in German "Altes und Neues zur »Falschmünzerwerkstätte« im römischen Augst."

 If you just want to search the web, here is a link to my site about Ancient Imitations of Roman Coins (the main page of the site you are on).
 Some additional links are below.